 Hurt at Work

 Despite the care you and your employer take, accidents and injuries happen.
 Your actions at the time of an injury can affect your right to receive benefits.
-Take a few minutes now to review the "Ten Tips to Protect Yourself if you Suffer a Job-Related Injury or Illness," and keep a copy nearby to refer to if you or a co-worker is injured in the workplace.
-The following tips for on job injuries were prepared by attorneys with many years of experience representing injured workers.
+Take a few minutes now to review these tips on how to protect yourself if you suffer a job-related injury or illness, and keep a copy nearby to refer to if you or a co-worker is injured in the workplace.

 - Days off work.

 - Dates of all medical treatment.

 - All round-trip mileage incurred for the medical treatment.

 - Receipts for all out-of-pocket medical and prescription costs.

 - Write down all facts about any injury or illness you suffer at work.
 You may have a civil lawsuit in addition to your Workers' Compensation claim and this information may be helpful to a lawyer evaluating your potential lawsuit.

 Legal Considerations When You're Hurt on the Job